bdusell/rau/README.rst

 * All language models and decoders operate exclusively on whole sequences ending in EOS, without truncation, and without assigning any probability to tokens that cannot be generated, namely padding and BOS.
-This means that, mathematically, Rau's language models always define tight probability distributions over the set of all strings of tokens.
+This means that, mathematically, Rau's language models always define tight language models, i.e., probability distributions over the set of all strings of tokens.
   Training examples are never truncated, split across multiple minibatches, or shifted to different positions.
 This is in contrast to other setups that treat the training data as one long sequence and split it into chunks of fixed size.
 * The RNN and LSTM use learned initial hidden states.
+* During training, checkpoints are taken every :math:`N` examples, where :math:`N` can be configured by ``--examples-per-checkpoint``.
+At each checkpoint, the model is evaluated on the validation set.
+The model's performance on the validation set controls the learning rate schedule and early stopping.
+* When training ends, the parameters of the best checkpoint have been saved to disk.
+* Parameters can be optimized using either simple gradient descent or Adam.
+  This can be configured with ``--optimizer``.
+* An initial learning rate can be set with ``--initial-learning-rate``.
+The learning rate is reduced every time the validation performance does not improve after a certain number of epochs, which can be configured with ``--learning-rate-patience``.
+It is reduced by multiplying it by a number in :math:`(0, 1)`, which can be configured with ``--learning-rate-decay-factor``.
+* Training stops early when the validation performance does not improve after a certain number of epochs, which can be configured with ``--early-stopping-patience``.

 Features
 --------